Alignment Report

 Collaborative Intelligence

 AI collaboration is socio-cognitive.
-The same skills that make a good teammate.
+Same skills as good teamwork.

 Purpose

 Connecting AI use to what matters.
-Tools without direction produce activity without progress.
+Direction, not just activity.

 AI Literacy produces graduates who can use the tools.